-Juana Du is program head and assistant professor for the Master of Arts in Intercultural and International Communication program.
+Juana Du is program head and associate professor for the Master of Arts in Intercultural and International Communication program.
 She draws on personal experience from working in Beijing, Hong Kong, Germany, United States and Canada to frame the way she studies culture, communication and organizations.
 Her research interests include improving intercultural communication in a globalized world, cross-cultural adaptation of international students, expatriate training and relocation, organizational diversity and culture, organizational learning and knowledge management, and subsidiaries of multinational enterprises and innovation.
 She is fluent in Chinese and Cantonese.

 Du has taught undergraduate and graduate courses in the areas of intercultural communication, interpersonal communication across cultures, organizational communication, research methods, and supervised graduate student projects.
 She has acted as an organizational communication research consultant for subsidiaries of multinational enterprises.
 She provided strategic and tactical advice to Western and Chinese companies to improve the performance of their global operations in talent management, negotiation, multi-cultural teams and innovation.
 Du was a post-doctorate researcher at the Polytechnic Institute of New York University, and a visiting scholar at Techinische Universitat Bergakademie Freiberg in Germany and at Ohio University in the U.S. She has presented at many international academic conferences, and published numerous book chapters and journal articles.
 She is an elected division officer of the International Communication Association (2017 to 2020).